bioker/knowledge/development/method/SCRUM.md

 + *Stakeholder* - person who is interested in some features implementation
 + *Product Owner* - person who is responsible for vision of project
+    + He or she knows what is project for and what is most important for success of it
+    + He or she choose what and when will be done based on value and costs
 + *Scrum Master* - person who is responsible for development team
+    + He or she protects
+        + The development team from distractions
+        + The *Scrum* process from violation of rules
 + *Development Team* - people who is responsible for development
     + Size of team is average of 5-9 people
     + Roles in team: